DAILY WONDER

 My little lamp needs kindling.

-It’s beam shines far in darkest night,
+Its beam shines far in darkest night,

-Dear lantern guard me with your light.
+Dear lantern guide me with your light.

 Glimmer, Lantern, Glimmer